PhD Students

 Pursued M.Sc. thesis research at NISER

-Current: Graduate Student, University of Houston, USA
+After masters: Graduate Student, University of Houston, USA

 Cumulants of Event-by-Event Mean pT Distribution in Pb–Pb and pp Collisions at LHC Energy